 A lot of people swear by this remedy, and many say it also improves their health in other ways.

-This article explores whether there is any truth behind these claims or whether oil pulling is just another useless trend.
+This article explores whether there is any truth behind these claims or whether oil pulling is just another ineffective trend.

 Oil pulling involves swishing oil around the mouth, using it like a mouthwash.
 It has been used for thousands of years as an Indian folk remedy.

-In order to oil pull, you put a tablespoon of oil in your mouth, then swish it around for 15–20 minutes.
+In order to oil pull, you put a tablespoon (tbsp), or 15 milliliters (mL), of oil in your mouth, then swish it around for 15–20 minutes.

 The main benefit of doing this is that it reduces the amount of harmful bacteria in the mouth.